Get to know the history and progress of a global movement called V-Day.

 V-Day is a global movement that started with the simple idea to start a conversation.
-For the past 21 years, that conversation has been the fuel for ending violence against women and girls (all who were assigned and/or identify as female) worldwide.
+For the past two decades years, that conversation has been the fuel for ending violence against women and girls (all who were assigned and/or identify as female) worldwide.
 While V-Day is technically on February 14, it is recognized throughout the month of February.
 In fact, the activists fighting for this cause honor V-Day every day.

 A Little Herstory

 The first Monologues were seen in New York in 1996.
 They were pulled from firsthand stories of women Ensler interviewed about sexual violence, vagina shame and first periods, just to skim the surface.
 Titles like “The Little Coochie Snorcher That Could” and “My Vagina Was My Village” and the monologues that followed could be moving, humorous and most importantly means for change.

 According to the V-Day website, after seeing the performances reach a larger audience, “Ensler found women waiting to share their own stories of survival, leading her to see that The Vagina Monologues could be more than a moving work of art on violence; she divined that the performances could be a mechanism for moving people to act to end violence.”

 The increase in exposure led to performances worldwide, and then the movement adopted an entire day.
 Thus V-Day was born.

 In 2016 The Vagina Monologues was performed in 767 locations, 48 countries, 438 colleges, 329 communities.